Dr David Sibley

 PhD Mathematics, University of Bath, UK (advisor: Jonathan Evans); MSc Modern Applications of Mathematics, Bath, UK; BSc Mathematics, University of Nottingham, UK.
 Now Lecturer in Mathematics, Loughborough University, UK

-I am currently a postdoctoral research associate in the Complex Multiscale Systems group lead by Professor Serafim Kalliadasis in the Department of Chemical Engineering at Imperial College London.
+I was a postdoctoral research associate in the Complex Multiscale Systems group lead by Professor Serafim Kalliadasis in the Department of Chemical Engineering at Imperial College London.
 Prior to this, I completed my PhD under the supervision of Dr Jonathan Evans in the Mathematics department at the University of Bath.

 My current research is described below.
 Predominately I am interested in the fluid dynamical description of the motion of contact lines - the location at which two immiscible fluids and a solid substrate meet, and of modelling a variety of complex fluid properties and problems such as interfacial flows and non-Newtonian effects.
 I employ a variety of analytical and numerical methods, focussing on matched asymptotics, to study these phenomena.